chime/terraform-aws-alternat/README.md

 Note that the route recovery feature does _not_ attempt to remediate any configuration issue on the instance; the instance remains immutable.

+Also, one edge case of this feature is that it can potentially lead to an infinite loop of NAT Gateway => NAT Instance => NAT Gateway.
+Imagine a scenario where `curl` commands succeed from the instance, and the instance appears to be configured correctly, so the NAT instance route is restored.
+But in actuality, a security group rule prevents traffic from reaching the NAT instance.
+In this case, during every connectivity check interval the Lambda will update the route to use the instance, but then will immediately update the route again to use the NAT Gateway.
+This can happen until the security group rule is fixed.
+However, this is an unlikely edge case.

 ## Drawbacks

 No solution is without its downsides.
 To understand the primary drawback of this design, a brief discussion about how NAT works is warranted.